Axobot-org/Axobot/docs/fun.rst

 .. note:: Currently only a bunch of images exist, but if you have others to propose (that respect the theme), come see us!

-.. warning:: ZBot needs "`Attach files <perms.html#attach-files>`__" permission to send its message.
+.. warning:: Axobot needs "`Attach files <perms.html#attach-files>`__" permission to send its message.
 You're not gonna ask him to be angry without giving him permission to do it?

 Bubble-wrap